 I suggest using artisan vegan cheeses that look beautiful on your board, and if you're planning a large spread I'd suggest a mix of different flavours to give your guests variety.
 Try a mix of the following: hard, creamy, aged, herbed and blue.

 And don't let being vegan make you think you don't have options!
-There are LOADS of vegan cheeses available today, and some of my favourites for cheese boards include: Violife, Nuts for Cheese, Pulse Kitchen and Fauxmagerie Zengarry.
+There are LOADS of vegan cheeses available today, and some of my favourites for cheese boards include: Violife, Nuts for Cheese and Fauxmagerie Zengarry.

 STEP BY STEP